aerni/statamic-advanced-seo/README.md

 You might want to add fields to your blueprint specifically for your social images.
 Create a fieldset with the handle `social_images_generator` and it will add the fields directly below the social images generator.
 How sweet is that!

 ### Live Preview
-You may use Statamic's live preview feature to preview your social images when editing an entry.
+You may use Statamic’s live preview feature to preview your social images when editing an entry.
 Simply click the `Live Preview` button and select the `Open Graph Image` or `Twitter Image` from the target dropdown.

 ## Sitemap
 XML Sitemaps will automatically be generated for your entries and terms.
 The sitemap can be found at `yourwebsite.com/sitemap.xml`.
 You may exclude specific collections and taxonomies from the sitemap in `SEO -> Site -> Indexing`, or disable the sitemap feature altogether in the config.